 Being able to see your savings grow is perhaps the best money motivator out there.
 There are a number of financial apps that can help people see their finances all in one place.
 Some even offer visual representations, such as bar charts and graphs, so people can see just how much their savings have grown over time.

-Users with SoFi Money can create multiple financial vaults all under a single cash management account.
+Users with SoFi Checking and Savings can create multiple financial vaults within their account.
 This allows users to save, store, or get cash out of one single convenient account.

-SoFi Money users can create their own customized vaults and give each one a goal-specific name like “New Kitchen” or “Rainy Day Fund.”
-Then, users can track their progress right in the SoFi Money app whenever they wish.
+SoFi Checking and Savings users can create their own customized vaults and give each one a goal-specific name like “New Kitchen” or “Rainy Day Fund.”
+Then, users can track their progress right in the SoFi app whenever they wish.

 Users can also set up direct deposits into individual vaults to make saving a cinch.
 Perhaps best of all, the account also comes with no account fees and unlimited ATM fee reimbursements, which could make saving even easier.